Woman of the Year (musical): Productions

 The Broadway production opened on March 29, 1981, at the Palace Theatre, where it ran for 770 performances and eleven previews.
 Directed by Robert Moore, the cast included Lauren Bacall, Harry Guardino, Marilyn Cooper, Grace Keagy, and Roderick Cook.
 Raquel Welch filled in for Bacall during her two-week vacation and later replaced her in the run.
 Debbie Reynolds replaced Welch in February 1983.
 Barbara Eden played Tess in the 1984 national tour.

 Sets were designed by Tony Walton and costumes were by Theoni V. Aldredge, and choreography was by Tony Charmoli.
 Michael Sporn created an animated cat that danced and sang with Guardino.

+The New York Times provided considerable information about the original production's finances: 10% of gross receipts to Bacall; 9% split by Stone, Kander, and Ebb; 4% to the producers; nearly 3% to director Moore, 2% to MGM for the stage adaptation rights to the film, 1.5% to choreographer Charmoli, smaller royalties to the scene and costume designers; the Palace theater's owners received operating costs and a ticket share averaging 6% of the gross.

-Porchlight Music Theatre presented this show as a part of their "Porchlight Revisits" season in which they produce three forgotten musicals per year.
-This production was in Chicago, Illinois, in November 2017.
+Porchlight Music Theatre presented this show in November 2017 as a part of their "Porchlight Revisits" season in which they produce three forgotten musicals per year.
+This production was in Chicago, Illinois.
 It was directed by Artistic Director, Michael Weber, choreographed by Florence Walker Harris, and music directed by David Fiorello.